sbci-brain/SBCI_Toolkit/README.md

 ### **Display Scalar Value on the SBCI Cortical Surface**

 Enables the visualization of scalar values such as genetic heritability or cortical thickness on the cortical surface.
-This feature utilizes the surface mapping and parcellation data to overlay scalar data effectively.

 ```matlab
 plot_value_cortically(sbci_surf, sbci_mapping, 'example.txt');